mobilecoinfoundation/mobilecoin/crypto/digestible/README.md

 A wrapper object like this will be digested exactly like a `Foo` object.
 The transparent directive is only valid on structs with a single unnamed member.
-Structs with more than one member, or with a name, cannot be marked transparent.
+Structs with more than one member, or with named members, cannot be marked transparent.

 The `digestible(transparent)` directive can also be used on rust enums, as long as every variant of the enum has a single unnamed member, or is a unit variant (no data).